alanwunsche/agentware-book/README.md

 [Chapter 2: Embarking on the AI Journey](./Chapter-2)

 > Hired in 2023 As MarketSphere's Chief Platform Officer, Ana begins to steer the company towards an AI-centric future with early AI forms of assistants to augment her team's internal roles.
-> AI agents acting on behalf of customers make their debut.
+> AI assistants make their debut.
 > Ana collaborates with Julia Anderson, MarketSphere CTO, on a roadmap for MarketSphere's future superintelligent Neural Lake.
 > Ana and Julia present their bold bet to the Board.